bchoows/smart-wallet-ai/README.md

 ## 📁 Project Structure

 A brief overview of the key files in this project:
-├── generate_data.py          # Script to create the mock transaction dataset.
+* generate_data.py          - Script to create the mock transaction dataset.
-├── train.py                  # Script to train and save all three ML models.
+* train.py                  - Script to train and save all three ML models.
-├── main.py                   # The FastAPI backend server for serving models.
+* main.py                   - The FastAPI backend server for serving models.
-├── streamlit_app.py          # The Streamlit frontend for the user interface.
+* app.py                    - The Streamlit frontend for the user interface.
-├── requirements.txt          # Dependencies for the main application.
+* requirements.txt          - Dependencies for the main application.
-├── Dockerfile                # Configuration for containerized deployment.
+* Dockerfile                - Configuration for containerized deployment.
-├── transaction_*.joblib      # Saved machine learning models.
+* transaction_classifier_*.joblib      - Saved machine learning models.
-└── mock_transactions.csv     # The generated dataset.
+* mock_transactions.csv     - The generated dataset.

 ---